jdidion/ngstream/README.md

 # Dependencies

 * Interacting with SRA requires [NGS](https://github.com/ncbi/ngs) and the python language bindings to be installed.
 Follow the instructions [here](https://github.com/ncbi/ngs/wiki/Building-and-Installing-from-Source).
+* For writing to FIFOs, a pipe buffer is required.
+We recommend [pv](https://linux.die.net/man/1/pv).
 * [xphyle](https://github.com/jdidion/xphyle) version 2.2.3+ (installed automatically by pip)

 # Installation